pvginkel/PdfiumViewer/README.markdown

 After you've made these changes and compiled the solution, you will get a valid DLL which can be copied into the "Libraries/Pdfium" directory of the project.

-To build the 64-bit version of the Pdfium library, drop down the `Release` option in the toolbar and open the `Configuration Manager`.
-There, change the `Active solution platform` to `x64`.
+To build the 64-bit version of the Pdfium library, re-run `gyp_pdfium` with the target architecture set as described above.
 The steps to update the project configuration explained above need to be performed again because they are dependent on the platform.

 ## Bugs